 Although with large datasets (> 19 min of scan time), the prediction accuracy for the validation dataset is highest using the data alone rather than the data and prior, we believe that even in these cases the combination of data + prior is probably closest to ground truth.
 We defined accuracy operationally as the difference from the validation set, as this provides a single set of independent measures that can be used to assess the accuracy of all 3 types of models.
 The validation dataset is defined by at least as many scans as any of the training datasets, and hence is our best measurement.
 However, the validation dataset is not ground truth, as it is subject to errors from systematic and random measurement noise.
-The inferred maps, unlike the maps from the validation and training datasets alone, represent the complete visual field with no holes, redundancies, or discontinuities.
-Hence an enclosed region in the visual field will project to an enclosed region in the inferred map on the cortical surface, but not a map defined by the data alone without the use of an atlas (Fig. 7A).
-Additionally, defects in retinotopic maps, due to effects such as partial voluming and negative BOLD, are both common and likely to appear very similar across independent scans-several examples of such features are shown in Figure 7B.
-Despite the fact that such features are almost certainly incorrect measurements of retinotopy, they appear in virtually all validation and training datasets and thus inflate the errors of the inferred and prior maps, in which such features do not appear.
-Both of these phenomena are presumably advantages of the inferred maps, though they do not count toward greater accuracy in our metric.
+The inferred maps, unlike the maps from the validation and training datasets alone, produce a topologically smooth transformation into the visual field: they represent the complete visual field with no holes, redundancies, or discontinuities.
+Hence an enclosed region in the visual field will project to an enclosed region in the inferred map on the cortical surface.
+This is not the case for the maps predicted by the data alone without the use of an atlas (Fig. 7B).
+We consider this difference to be an advantage of the inferred maps, since it is generally accepted that the cortical surface of V1 is a topological map of the visual field.